Skip to main content

 How does selumetinib work?

 Selumetinib's mechanism of action involves blocking the action of 2 enzymes (MEK1 and 2) involved in signaling pathways for cell growth and division.
-Clinical trials have shown this reduces the number, volume, and spread of neurofibroma tumors.
+Clinical trials have shown that this reduces the number, volume, and spread of neurofibroma tumors.

 The most common side effects of selumetinib are: